 Filing your taxes can seem like a maze of dates and forms.
 Get one wrong, and you’ve wasted a lot of time and may have incurred late fees.

 We’ve put a simple guide together to help you navigate the forms and their related due dates.
-The following dates are based on the tax year 2019, coming due in 2020.
+The following dates are the tax dues dates in 2021.

 We also included the estimated tax deadlines for 2021, since making estimated tax payments can always be annoying.

 Annual Tax Filing

 Individuals and Families - Annual personal income tax filings (Form 1040) are due on Thursday, April 15, 2021.
 The majority of people file a 1040.
 Note: See the IRS notice here.

 Estimated Tax Deadlines For 2021